ECE3400-Team14/Team-14-Website/docs/Labs/Lab1.md

 }
 ```

-As seen in the code snippet above, we are setting the built-in LED as an output, which will allow use to toggle it off and on.
+As seen in the code snippet above, we are setting the built-in LED port as an output, which will allow us to toggle it off and on.

 ```cpp